 Personal property often requires an appraisal in order to obtain insurance, settle a claim, help determine estate tax liability, document a charitable donation, aid in equitable distribution, support a financial plan, or prepare for resale.
-Other times you may simply be curious about what you have, its potential value, and what to do with it.
-These are all areas where I can help with all of the above.
+Other times you may simply be curious about what you have and its value.
+I can help with all of the above.

 How I can help

 My path to personal property appraisals has its roots in academia.
-I earned a degree in History from the University of Missouri at Kansas City in 1995 and soon after began working with various literary societies, institutions and auction houses as a professional researcher, writer, authenticator and appraiser of antiques, artifacts, books, fine art, and regular estates.
+I earned a degree in History from the University of Missouri at Kansas City in 1995 and soon after began working with various literary societies, institutions and auction houses as an authenticator and appraiser of antiques, artifacts, books, fine art, and regular estates.
 I have worked with items spanning thousands of years of history in institutional and private settings, and I am ready to put this experience to work for you!

 Value discovery, estate planning, and risk mitigation